CirroBuild/FrostiDocs/blog/2022-01-03-two-year-journey-raising-15m-venture-capital.md

 Airbnb, PostHog, Supabase, and FingerprintJS.
 The same applies to the lead investor as our board member Florian Leibert is the co-founder of Mesosphere which is built around the open source project Mesos.
-We also welcomed Salil Deshpande at Uncorrelated Capital who has a track record in open source companies investments such as Redis, Datastax, Netdata, Hazelcast, Armory, dYdX, SpringSource, Gradle etc.
+We also welcomed Salil Deshpande at Uncorrelated Ventures who has a track record in open source companies investments such as Redis, Datastax, Netdata, Hazelcast, Armory, dYdX, SpringSource, Gradle etc.